Christian Grammy Nominee Natalie Grant Walks Out of the Grammys

 Grant was up for Best Gospel/Contemporary Christian Music Performance for “Alive (Mary Magdelene),” a song she wrote with her husband Bernie Helms, and Best Christian Music Song for the chart-topping “Hurricane.”

 The couple went to the Grammys proud to represent gospel music.
-Little did they know when they arrived at the Los Angeles Staples Center that they’d be going to church.
+However, little did they know when they arrived at the Los Angeles Staples Center that they’d be going to church.

 To warm up the congregation and open the service, Beyoncé twerked her ample bethonged derriere to the delight of millions.
-After that, Natalie and Bernie were subjected to Mrs. Carter sitting astride a chair in, shall we say, an extremely come-hither position.
+Next, Natalie and Bernie were subjected to Mrs. Carter sitting astride a chair in, shall we say, an extremely come-hither position.

-Next the high-powered billionaire, Jay-Z ,and his bodacious bride left little to imagination about what goes on in their boudoir when nobody’s looking.
+Finally, the high-powered billionaire, Jay-Z, and his bodacious bride left little to the imagination about what goes on in their boudoir when nobody’s looking.

-Right about that time Natalie and Bernie were probably starting to feel out of place among people winning awards for being “Up all night to ‘Get lucky.’”
+Perry even shocked Leftists, in what even the secular media described as a satanic ritual.
+This performance represented incredible timing.
+Because Natalie and Bernie started to feel out of place among people winning awards for being “Up all night to ‘Get lucky.’”